Camargue Horses Photo WorkshopPhoto Workshop 2023

 - A myriad of birdlife to photograph including hundreds of pink flamingos

-- Your tutor and fellow photographer Wilf James, founder of World Photo Adventure
+- Your tutors and fellow photographers Espen Lossius, nature and wildlife photographer and Wilf James, founder of WPA.

 The stunning region of the Camargue in southern France – home to the world famous horses of the Camargue, an amazing array of birdlife and a rugged land-seascape vista.